Magic Steady State Production: Non-Hermitian, Dissipative, and Stochastic Pathways: Generating magic in a stochastic dissipative Qubit

-\emph{Quantum jumps hinder non-stabilizerness}--- We now look at a more general framework and discuss the effect of quantum jumps on magic.
+In this section we consider a more general framework beyond a single qubit and discuss the effect of typical quantum jumps (associated to emission and absorption) on magic.
 Consider a generic system of $L$ qubits with density matrix $\ha \rho = \frac{1}{2^L}(\ha{\mbb 1} + \sum_{\bs{\mu}} c_{\bs{\mu}} \ha \sigma_{\bs{\mu}})$, expressed in the set of Pauli strings $\{\ha \sigma_{\bs{\mu}}\}$.
-When each qubit interacts locally with its environment, the system evolves according to the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation,
+Considering that each qubit interacts locally with its environment, the system evolves according to the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation